unlockgears/HNY2017/README.md

 # Happy New Year 2017
-Particle game made by Phaser.js
+Particles game made by Phaser.js

 ### Let's play!!
 `npm i` then